 The berries are very sweet to taste and tend to melt in the mouth.
 The center of the berries is hollow.
 Ideal way to consume these is to pick and directly eat them.

 This shrub is frequently used in Natadol and the surrounding region as a hedge around the fruit gardens.
-The thorny bushes keep the deers, foxes and even cattle away from the cultivated fruit trees.
+The thorny bushes keep the deers, foxes, and even cattle away from the cultivated fruit trees.
 Himalayan Raspberries are not very commonly sold on the roadsides.
-These are difficult to pick due to the thorny nature of the shrub and the berries itself get spoilt very easily.
+These are difficult to pick due to the thorny nature of the shrub and the berries themselves get spoilt very easily.
 Sometimes they do find their way to large towns on the hills and are sold at a premium to the tourists.

 Junglee Seb / Crab Apple

 Almora is well known for its apple orchards.
 The apples from this region are well known as Kumaon apples and consist of various cultivars.
 However very few know that there exists another wild variety of these loved apples, called the wild apples.
 These wild apples or Crab Apples are small in size.
 The taste varies from very sour to slightly sweetish.
 With a very high content of iron, these crab-apples can’t be served as cut fruits and due to their small size, the demand is very low.
-Some of these wild apples still grow in the forests but most of them have been used as a rootstock for other higher yield and better looking apple cultivars.
+Some of these wild apples still grow in the forests but most of them have been used as a rootstock for other higher-yield and better-looking apple cultivars.
 These are also used to increase fruits’ yield by promoting cross-pollination.